Retailing Africa is a prestigious business-to-business news site focusing on the retailing and consumer goods industry in South Africa and in Africa.

 - We focus on retailers, brands and consumer trends across the African continent – the only global publication to do so – including the rise of ecommerce, mcommerce, a rising middle class, an infrastructure boom to aid logistics, rapid adoption of technology, and much more.

-- There has never been a better time to launch a journalism-driven retail-focussed new media brand, with the Africa Continental Free Trade Agreement (AfCFTA) promising to be a gamechanger on the African continent over the coming new decade, bringing down trade barriers and creating the biggest trading block in the world.
+- There has never been a better time to focus on Africa’s retail sector with a journalism-driven retail-focused new media brand – with the Africa Continental Free Trade Agreement (AfCFTA) promising to be a gamechanger on the African continent over the coming new decade, bringing down trade barriers and creating the biggest trading block in the world.

 - Seven of the 10 fastest growing economies in the world are in Africa.
 Retailing Africa intends to tell the story of the burgeoning retail sector in South Africa and Africa, highlighting innovation on the continent and the growing ecommerce eco-system to the rest of the world.